2022 and 2031 Financial Services Executive Perspectives on Top Risks

 - Economic conditions (including inflationary pressures) in markets we currently serve may significantly restrict growth opportunities or impact margins for our organisation.

-Even as financial and employment markets have staged a stunning comeback from the lows of 2020, most central banks around the world have kept extraordinarily accommodating monetary stimulus programmes in place, putting pressure on financial institutions’ margins and profit levels.
+Even as financial and employment markets have staged a stunning comeback from the lows of 2020, most central banks around the world have kept extraordinarily accommodating monetary stimulus programs in place, putting pressure on financial institutions’ margins and profit levels.
 However, there are signs this era may be coming to an end as concerns about inflation (which reached a 30-year high in Q4 2021) start to outweigh lingering COVID-related economic challenges.

 The key question now is whether policymakers have waited too long to start tightening, and whether it’s still possible to pull back support quickly enough to both deflate asset bubbles (by some measures, stocks are as expensive now as at the 1929 peak) and tame inflation, but slowly enough to avoid triggering another recession.